Fees Free FAQs

-What is fees-free?
+What is Fees Free?

 What are the criteria for free industry-based training?

-- be enrolling in a New Zealand Apprenticeship or other programme of at least 120 credits (equivalent to 1 EFTS) that commences in 2019, is funded by the Tertiary Education Commission, recognised by the New Zealand Qualifications Authority, and is at New Zealand Qualifications Framework (NZQF) level 3 or above; and
+- be enrolling in a New Zealand Apprenticeship or other programme of at least 120 credits (equivalent to 1 EFTS) that commences in 2021, is funded by the Tertiary Education Commission, is recognised by the New Zealand Qualifications Authority, and is at New Zealand Qualifications Framework (NZQF) level 3 or above; and

 - be entitled to work in New Zealand; and